-The Clay County Jail and Detention Center is under the leadership and direction of Mrs. Hope Burns as Jail Administrator and in addition to Dave McDonald as Head Jailer, and Transport Deputy.
+The Clay County Jail and Detention Center is under the leadership and direction of Mr. Justice Midkiff as Jail Administrator.

-The inmates do not have access to television or radio, but are allowed to purchase e-cigarettes.
+The inmates do not have access to television or radio, but are allowed to purchase nicotine pouches.
 The Detention Center has a full kitchen where all meals are prepared for inmates.
 The kitchen is used by the "Act 309" inmates, who are state prisoners assigned to work duties in local detention facilities.
 With rare exception, the meals consist of oatmeal for breakfast, bologna for lunch, and beans and cornbread for dinner.
-Meals are supplemented with fresh produce grown by and tended to by inmates in a vegetable garden area located outside the facility.

-Each member of the Detention Center staff us required to complete a minimum of 40 hours of state approved training to become certified Jailers, and continuing education and training is required.
+Each member of the Detention Center staff is required to complete a minimum of 40 hours of state approved training to become certified Jailers, and continuing education and training is required.

 The Clay County Detention Center operates in full compliance with guidelines set forth by the Arkansas Criminal Detention Facilities Review Committee and is routinely inspected by members of that committee.